malan88/reviews/20181110_the_seventh_seal.md

 effort.
 I adored Andrei Rublev.
 I have only watched, of Bergman, _The Seventh Seal_.
 I am very interested in several of his films, chief among them _Wild Strawberries_, _Summers with Monika_, and _Persona_.
-I have pre-ordered the Criterion Bergman's Cinema collection of 39 films (I got it for $150—which is flat incredible for 39 films) and am anticipating watching quite a lot of Bergman.
+I have pre-ordered the Criterion Bergman’s Cinema collection of 39 films (I got it for $150—which is flat incredible for 39 films) and am anticipating watching quite a lot of Bergman.